 I completed my MSc at the S. Rajaratnam School of International Studies, a graduate school of Nanyang Technological University, where I focused on aspects of discourse analysis and the role of imagined spaces in the domain of international law and diplomacy.
 I graduated with my joint degree in History from the National University of Singapore and the Australian National University, where I first started working on early modern England.

-Accreditation as Associate Fellow of the Higher Education Academy (AFHEA) forthcoming in September 2018.
+In September 2018, I was accredited as an Associate Fellow of the Higher Education Academy (AFHEA).
 The HEA benchmarks excellence in higher education teaching against the UK Professional Standards Framework (UKSPF).

 MSc in International Relations, 2015